michaelDomingues/osx-configurations/README.md

 # osx-configurations
-Easy install system configuration scripts for OSx
+Easy setup of system configurations for OSx